About National Legal Aid

 One of the NLA directors, on a rotation basis, is the Chair and primary spokesperson for NLA.
 The current Chair of NLA is Louise Glanville, CEO Victoria Legal Aid.

 Louise has extensive experience across the justice, social services and government sectors.

-Louise is the Chief Executive Officer of Victoria Legal Aid, the Chair of the Victorian Assisted Reproductive Treatment Authority and the Western Metropolitan Partnership.
+Louise is the Chief Executive Officer of Victoria Legal Aid and the Chair of National Legal Aid.
+She also Chairs the Western Metropolitan Partnership and the Ministerial Development Advisory Panel, as well as holding an Adjunct Professor role at Victoria University.
 Prior to these appointments, Louise was the Chief Executive Officer of the Victorian Responsible Gambling Foundation and she spent three years as Deputy CEO at the National Disability Insurance Agency implementing the NDIS.
 Louise was the inaugural Director of Victoria’s Neighbourhood Justice Centre Project which saw the Centre opening in Collingwood in 2007.
 She has worked for the Victorian Public Advocate, the then Victorian Department of Justice and the Commonwealth Attorney-General’s Department in Deputy Secretary roles, as well as in local government, academia, the private sector, and ministerial offices.

 Louise is a barrister and solicitor of the Supreme Court in the Australian states of Tasmania and Victoria and is entitled to practice in Commonwealth law courts.